citusdata/citus_docs/develop/migration_mt_query.rst

 Once the distribution key is present on all appropriate tables, the application needs to include it in queries.
 The following steps should be done using a copy of the application running in a development environment, and testing against a Citus back-end.
 After the application is working with Citus we'll see how to migrate production data from the source database into a real Citus cluster.

-To execute queries efficiently for a specific tenant, Citus needs to route them to the appropriate node and run them there.
-Thus **every query must identify which tenant it involves**.
-For simple select, update, and delete queries this means that the *where* clause must filter by tenant id.

 * Application code and any other ingestion processes that write to the tables should be updated to include the new columns.
 * Running the application test suite against the modified schema on Citus is a good way to determine which areas of the code need to be modified.
 * It's a good idea to enable database logging.
 The logs can help uncover stray cross-shard queries in a multi-tenant app that should be converted to per-tenant queries.

+Cross-shard queries are supported, but in a multi-tenant application most queries should be targeted to a single node.
+For simple select, update, and delete queries this means that the *where* clause should filter by tenant id.
+Citus can then run these queries efficiently on a single node.

-There are helper libraries for a number of popular application frameworks that make it easy to include a tenant id in queries.
+There are helper libraries for a number of popular application frameworks that make it easy to include a tenant id in queries:

 .. toctree::
   :maxdepth: 1